- Home

 The City of New York

-The Department of Consumer and Worker Protection’s NYC Financial Empowerment Centers provide free one-on-one professional, financial counseling over the phone.
+The Department of Consumer and Worker Protection’s NYC Financial Empowerment Centers now provide free one-on-one professional, financial counseling over the phone.
 Counselors can help you create a budget, manage bills, save for essentials, deal with student loans, and more.
-Make an appointment online.
+Visit NYC.gov/talkmoney to make an appointment online.

 New York Public Library

 Financial counselors are available by phone.
 Make a 30-minute appointment to speak with them about your current financial situation, including general money management, budgeting, saving, banking, retirement planning, and more.
 This appointment is for a specific date and time; the counselor will contact you as the appointment approaches, and call you at the appointed time.
-Make an appointment online.
+To make an appointment, click here.

 Credit Counseling

 Do you have credit or debt issues?
 Questions about your loans?
-Make a one-hour phone or web appointment with a counselor from the Financial Coaching Corps, Community Service Society of New York.
-Call 212.614.5586; leave a message, and a counselor will contact you.
+Make a one-hour phone or web appointment with a counselor from the Financial Coaching Corps, Community Service Society of NY.
+Please call 212.614.5586; leave a message, and a counselor will contact you.

 Cash Assistance